fedderw/baltimore-crash-heat-map/README.md

 - City council district and neighborhood boundaries from Open Baltimore.
 - Red light and speed camera locations from ArcGIS servers.

+For the crash data, download each table from the Tableau dashboard.
+Make sure you select all fields.
+Many are not shown by default

 ## Application Structure
 1. **Data Loading**: Load geospatial data using GeoPandas and process it using DuckDB for spatial queries.
 2. **Streamlit Interface**: Utilize Streamlit to create an interactive web application.